 The PSB brings together a number of different organisations providing services to the public who are working together for the benefit of Carmarthenshire.
 We have a longstanding, successful track record of partnership working and continue to build on that.
 We promote a positive culture of working together, concentrating our collective energy, effort and resources on providing efficient and effective services to local communities.
 We will continue to do this by working collaboratively to add value to each other's services and will look at innovative approaches and new and different ways of working to achieve this.

 Our Plan to do this is not about 'business as usual'.
 We are ambitious for our county.
-We want to see real improvements in the economic, social, environmental and cultural well-being of our residents.
+We want to see real improvements in the economic, social, environmental and cultural wellbeing of our residents.

 This Plan, as required through the Well-being of Future Generations (Wales) Act, has been developed following significant engagement with our communities and other key stakeholders.
 This engagement has identified our five key well-being objectives that we will focus our attention on delivering through collective action over the next few years:

-- Ensuring a sustainable economy and fair employment - Improving well-being and reducing health inequalities - Responding to the climate and nature emergencies - Tackling poverty and its impacts - Helping to create bilingual, safe and diverse communities.
+- Ensuring a sustainable economy and fair employment - Improving well-being and reducing health inequalities - Responding to the climate and nature emergencies - Tackling poverty and its impacts - Helping to create safe and diverse communities and places

 We are building stronger partnerships with our communities.
-We will be promoting co-production so that residents can come together to help improve their lives and solve the problems that are important to them.
+We will be promoting coproduction so that residents can come together to help improve their lives and solve the problems that are important to them.
+Our involvement work needs to reflect all of our communities so we will be increasing our efforts to support and engage with those whose voices are not usually heard.
 We will continue to develop these relationships so that this involvement flourishes which will help us to all deliver the objectives and action in our Plan.